SirPepe/ornament/Readme.md

 }
 ```

-The property setter throws an exception when its input cannot be converted to
+The IDL attribute setter throws an exception when its input cannot be converted
-bigint.
-When used with `@attr()`, if the attribute gets removed or set to some
+to bigint.
+When used with `@attr()`, if the content attribute gets removed or
-non-numeric value, the value that was used to initialize the accessor (in the
+set to some non-integer value, the value that was used to initialize the
-above examples `0n`) is returned.
-The same happens when the property is set to
+accessor (in the above examples `0n`) is returned.
+The same happens when the IDL
-`undefined`.
+attribute is set to `undefined`.

 #### Options for `int()`

 - **`min` (bigint, optional)**: Smallest possible value.
 Defaults to the maximum possible bigint value.
-Attribute values less than `min` get clamped, property values get validated and (if too small) rejected with an exception.
+Content attribute values less than `min` get clamped, IDL attribute values get validated and (if too small) rejected with an exception.
 - **`max` (bigint, optional)**: Largest possible value.
 Defaults to the minimum possible bigint value.
-Attribute values greater than `max` get clamped, property values get validated and (if too large) rejected with an exception.
+Content attribute values greater than `max` get clamped, IDL attribute values get validated and (if too large) rejected with an exception.

 ### Transformer `boolean()`

-Implements a boolean attribute or property.
-Modeled after built-in boolean
+Implements a boolean attribute.
+Modeled after built-in boolean attributes such
-attributes such as `disabled`.
-Changes to the property values toggle the
+as `disabled`.
+Changes to the IDL attribute values toggle the content attribute
-attribute and do not just change that attribute value.
+and do not just change the content attribute's value.

 ```javascript
 import { define, attr, boolean } from "@sirpepe/schleifchen"